 Q68: Endocrinology: PLAB/UK(MLA)/AKT Exam style question

-Today we will discuss another Q68 Endocrinology PLAB 1/ UKMLA exam question.
-This is a common topic that has appeared in the past PLAB 1 exam.
+Today we will discuss another Q68 Endocrinology PLAB 1/ UKMLA exam style question.

 A 61-year-old man with a history of hypertension and type 2 diabetes presents to GP with concerns about the enlargement of his breast tissue over the past six months.
 He has become increasingly self-conscious and is apprehensive about going on holiday during the summer.
 Upon examination, the GP notes that the patient is overweight, has asymmetric enlargement of breast tissue, and a recent increase in abdominal girth.
 The GP suspects gynecomastia and considers potential drug-related causes.